tsudalab/FL_ChemTS/README.md

 # FL_ChemTS

 De novo fluorescent molecule generator based on ChemTS (https://github.com/tsudalab/ChemTS) and quantum chemical calculation.
-This program includes the extented version of ChemTS that parallelizaed by MPI and the filter for Gaussian (https://gaussian.com) to design fluorescent molecule.
+This program includes the extented version of ChemTS that is parallelizaed by MPI and the filter for Gaussian (https://gaussian.com) to design fluorescent molecule.

 # Requirements
 1. [Gussian](https://gaussian.com)==16